sonic-net/SONiC/doc/smart-switch/BFD/SmartSwitchDpuLivenessUsingBfd.md

 ## 2.6 NPU-DPU midplane state change and BFD session update

-When NPU-DPU midplane interface goes down due to some trigger or platform changes, PMON module updates the midplane NetDev interface state in DPU_STATE DB.
-HA manager listens to NetDev interface state in DPU_STATE DB and updates the NPU-DPU dataplane interface corresponding to that DPU.
+When NPU-DPU midplane interface goes down due to some trigger or platform changes, PMON module updates the midplane NetDev interface state in DPU_STATE DB and trigger a notification for link state change.
+HA manager listens to these updates and bring down the BFD by applying ACL or updating NPU->DPU links.
 This will bring down the local and remote BFD sessions between NPU and DPU.
+ACL can be attached to NPU-DPU interconnect interface to drop BFD packets from DPU.

-Note: This is out of scope of this document, Smartswitch HA HLD will have more details as HA manager listens to all FSM changes from the controller.
+Note: This is out of scope of this document, Smartswitch HA HLD will have more details as HA manager listens to all FSM changes from the controller and PMON changes.

 ## 2.7 VNET Route and BFD session updates